man-shu/ensemble-fmri/README.md

 4. The `3mm` directory should also contain the labels for each subject.
 The labels should be in a CSV file.
 The filenames should be in the format `<subject_id>_labels.csv` e.g. `sub-01_labels.csv` in this case.
 The CSV file should have one column without any header.
 The column should contain the labels for each event/volume in nifti file.

+### Computing event-wise GLM effect size maps

+If you need a tutorial on how to get event-wise GLM effect size maps, you can follow [this tutorial](https://nilearn.github.io/stable/auto_examples/07_advanced/plot_beta_series.html#define-the-lss-models).
+Note that the method to compute event-wise GLM effect size maps is referred to as Least Squares Separation (LSS) in the tutorial.

+We did the same for the AOMIC dataset using the `scripts/glm/glm_anticipation.py` script.
+So once you have downloaded the AOMIC dataset from [here](https://openneuro.org/datasets/ds002785/versions/2.0.0) you can update the paths in the script and run it to get the event-wise GLM effect size maps.
+Note that you only need the files with the `*task-anticipation*` wildcard in the filename from the AOMIC dataset.

 ## Reproduce the results in the paper